 Code reviews correct mistakes.
-A second (or third) set of eyes looking over your code may catch some areas of concern that you missed.
-This helps prevent bad code from being promoted forward, saving you rework later.
+A second (or third) set of eyes looking over your code may catch some areas of concern you missed.
+These reviews help prevent defective code from being promoted forward, saving you rework later.

-They also provide a nice way to share knowledge.
-The people doing the review can learn from you and the code you wrote.
-They learn more about the part of the business you’re working on.
-They learn the technical details of the new features and how they are implemented under the covers.
+They also provide an excellent way to share knowledge.
+The developers doing the review can learn from you and the code you wrote.
+They learn more about the part of the business your code covers.
+They learn the technical details of the new features and how you have implemented them under the covers.
 They learn patterns and best practices that you put forth.
-This inspires them to do better in their own code.
+Observing these things inspires them to write code better.

-Code reviews also provide a friendly environment for constructive criticism, which gives you a nice way to get advice from others on how to improve your own techniques.
+Code reviews also provide a friendly environment for constructive criticism, which gives you an excellent way to get advice from others on improving your techniques.

 Finally, code reviews make coding fun.
-Through collaboration we all get better because our friends make us better.
-This makes us all more awesome.
+Through collaboration, we all get better because our friends make us better.
+This cooperation makes us all more awesome.
 And who doesn’t want to be more awesome?